Definition of Short Position

 You might wonder why anyone would sell the stocks without having owned them.
 The reason for doing so is that taking an SP is an investment strategy based on speculation of a decline in stock prices.
 There can be two primary purposes for adopting this investment strategy:

 - Earning Speculation Gains: Investors with rich experience and knowledge of stock market operations adopt this strategy for earning gains out of speculations of declining stock prices.
-However, one must have the good market knowledge to adopt a theoretical approach, or losses can be huge.
+However, one must have good market knowledge to adopt a theoretical approach, or losses can be huge.

 How Long to Hold a Short Position?